Automating Cloud Deployments with GitHub Actions, S3, and CloudFront

 | Total | ~$1.52 |

-Compare this to a managed hosting platform at $20-50/month or a CMS like HubSpot at $300+/month.
-The performance is better, too — CloudFront serves content from 400+ edge locations with sub-100ms latency globally.
+This is often an order of magnitude cheaper than managed platforms, without sacrificing performance.
+Compare it to a managed hosting platform at $20-50/month or a CMS like HubSpot at $300+/month.
+CloudFront serves content from 400+ edge locations with sub-100ms latency in most regions.
+Actual costs will vary depending on traffic patterns.

 GitHub Secrets Setup